tinyzimmer/blog/content/posts/gstreamer-go-and-k8s.md

 directly while the pipeline is being built.
 In the go bindings, this is as simple as calling `last.Link(this)`.
 However, and in our example above as well, there are some elements that provide dynamic pads.
 In the example above this is the `decodebin` element.
-I won't get into the full nitty-gritty of the magic happening underneath the hood in `decodebin`, but what's important for now is that when it is first created it has no idea what sort of output it will be generating.
+I won't get into the full nitty-gritty of the magic happening underneath the hood in `decodebin`, but what's important for now is that when it is first created it has no idea what sort of input it will be getting.
+After the stream has started it attempts to detect the formats it received, dynamically creates the necessary decoding/demuxing elements, and then provides a src pad once it has linked its own elements internally.

-Instead it produces signals once it has found pads it can provide, and the application can tap into those signals with callbacks to do dynamic linking at playtime.
+It produces signals once it has set up pads it can provide, and the application can tap into those signals with callbacks to do dynamic linking at playtime.
 With that in mind, let's look at the code.

 ```go